 Serodiscordant couples who want to conceive

 A serodiscordant couple is a couple where one partner is HIV positive and the other one isn’t.
-There are a lot of questions around how a serodiscordant couple can navigate conception, but the answer is a lot more straightforward now than it was years ago.
+There are a lot of questions about how a serodiscordant couple can navigate conception, but the answer is a lot more straightforward now than it was years ago.
 Back in the day, most couples had to look at assisted conception treatments which were, and continue to be, quite expensive.
 These included things like artificial insemination, in vitro fertilisation and donor sperm.

-Many couples who couldn’t afford these high-end fertility treatments would self-inseminate (if the male partner was HIV negative).
+Many couples who couldn’t afford these high-end fertility treatments would self-inseminate (if the male partner was HIV-negative).
 This involved a woman removing the sperm in the condom with a syringe after sex, lying on her back and injecting the semen as high up into her vagina as she could.
 But with the discovery of U=U, these treatments are no longer necessary (unless there’s an already existing fertility issue in the relationship).

 “U=U has changed everything for serodiscordant couples,” van Zyl says.
 “The first thing to do is to make sure that the HIV-positive partner is taking their treatment as they should and that the viral load is undetectable.
 Once that is achieved, the couple can have unprotected sex without worrying about HIV infection and conceive in the same way an HIV-negative couple would.”